Obsessive Compulsions in Dogs

 Behavioural Intervention: A full cure or fix may not always be possible in some cases of aberrant dog behaviour.
 Behaviourists are not Harry Potter.

 There is no magic wands or angel dust.
-It may mean that only controlling the problem is possible.
+It may mean that only controlling the problem is the best outcome you can get

 Think of some behavioural problems, as if the dogs are alcoholics.
 They can be in remission, but they will always be alcoholics.